Skip to main content

 Paul Watkins, M.D., Howard Q. Ferguson Distinguished Professor of Pharmacy, will be the corresponding principal investigator of the award.
 The Triangle CERSI will establish many collaborations between university investigators and scientists at the FDA to conduct research projects that will fin in gaps in knowledge required to enable the FDA to make the best regulatory decisions and to craft the best guidance documents and policies that have broad implications for public health.
 The Center will also serve as a hub for training and education of students at all levels in the rapidly evolving field of regulatory science.

-DPET has established a multidisciplinary research network that converges expertise in clinical and quantitative pharmacology, data science, medicine, implementation science, and innovative clinical practice models to transform how medication dosing is optimized in individual patients.
+DPET has established a multidisciplinary research environment that converges expertise in experimental therapeutics and genomics, translational and quantitative pharmacology, real-world data, implementation science, and innovative clinical practice models to advance the practice of precision medicine by transforming how medication selection, dosing, and monitoring is optimized in individual patients.

 Researchers in DPET occupy approximately 75,000 square feet of laboratory space in Genetic Medicine Building and Kerr Hall on the health sciences campus at UNC Chapel Hill.